 A Partner in Climate-Related Disclosure

-ENGIE Impact focuses on resilience to inevitable risks and impacts of climate change on the business.
+ENGIE Impact focuses on resilience to the inevitable risks and impacts of climate change on the business.
 We build climate transition plans for organizations to ensure their business models and strategies are compatible with a low-carbon economy.
-Our experts are steeped in data and armed with implementation capabilities and can help you determine what emissions goals are most important to your organization.
+Our experts can help you determine what emissions goals are most important to your organization.

 It is a matter of time before organizations are operating in an era where decarbonization and climate transition planning are required.
-Starting the disclosure process now, before legislation mandates it, will have positive repercussions for the business.
+Starting the disclosure process now, before incurring non-compliance penalties, will have positive repercussions for the business.
 The first step is recognizing the implications of this changing landscape.
-Then, you need to find a partner that can help your organization prepare for the future.
+Then, find a partner that can help your organization prepare for the future.

 Get in Touch